General Terms And Conditions Of Sale Of DHL Express France

 In the event of loss, damage or any other deterioration suffered by the goods, or in the event of delay, it is up to the consignee or receiving clerk to make all the necessary provisions and in general perform all actions needed to preserve the right to recourse within the statutory time limit applicable to the service in question.

-For Transport Operations, under penalty of foreclosure all claims must be made in writing and submitted to DHL within the deadline set by the DHL EXPRESS Terms and Conditions of Transport and for claims relating to late delivery within the deadline set by the DHL EXPRESS Money-Back Guarantee Terms and Conditions.
+For Transport Operations, under penalty of foreclosure all claims must be made in writing and submitted to DHL within the deadline set by the DHL General Terms and Conditions of Transport and for claims relating to late delivery within the deadline set by the DHL Money-Back Guarantee Terms and Conditions

-For the other services, in particular Logistics Operations, under penalty of foreclosure, all claims must be made in writing and submitted to DHL within the deadline set by the Specific Terms and Conditions applicable to the service in question or if no claim deadline provision is given in the Specific Terms and Conditions applicable to the service in question, according to regulations applicable to the considered service.
+For other services, under penalty of inadmissibility, all claims must be made in writing and submitted to DHL within the period set by the Special Conditions applicable to the service in question or, in the absence of such stipulations, within the period provided by the regulations applicable to the service in question.

 ARTICLE 12 – “AD VALOREM” INSURANCE